Friday, February 20, 2026

 Choosing the best over-ear headphones today means choosing based on use case.

-If your listening habits center on pop, podcasts, or frequent air travel, the noise-canceling leaders will serve you well.
+If your listening habits center on pop, podcasts, or frequent air travel, noise-canceling leaders will serve you well.